-Identification of predictors for cognitive function in the Lauritzen Group
+Identification of predictors for cognitive function

 We have selected 380 members of the Copenhagen Metropolit Cohort, each of individuals whose IQ score was substantially higher, lower or unchanged in midlife than as a young man.
 These groups of men were subject to comprehensive neuropsychological assessment, magnetic resonance imaging (MRI) and blood material analysis and further examined with test such as EEG (electroencephalography) or sleep pattern examinations and analysed for inflammation markers or genome analysis.
 Currently, we work on MRI studies and relate structural findings to known genetic risk factors for cognitive decline.